-I have finally developed a date bar recipe I am happy with!
-These delicious bars have a buttery cinnamon crust with a gentle bite and a light sugary oat topping.
-I’m drooling just thinking about how good these bars are!
+These delicious drool-worthy date bars have a buttery cinnamon crust, with a gentle bite and a sugary oat topping.

-The crust is a mixture of butter, flour, oats, cinnamon, orange, salt and baking soda.
+The crust is a mixture of butter, flour, oats, cinnamon, orange, salt, and baking soda.
 I love this recipe because you use the same mixture for both the crust and the topping.
 When pressed down firmly into the dish and then baked, the mixture turns into a cookie-like crust.
 The topping, meanwhile, bakes up loose and tender having just been lightly sprinkled on top.

-Oh my, these were so delicious.
-Make these as soon as you can.
+These are so delicious – make a batch as soon as you can.
 They make a perfect snack for any time of the day.

 - 3 cups dates pitted, chopped